SanderMertens/ecs-faq/README.md

 alice.add<Likes>(bob);
 ```

-In this example "Likes, Apples" is the pair, "Likes" is a relationship kind and "bob" is the relationship target.
+In this example "Likes, bob" is the pair, "Likes" is a relationship kind and "bob" is the relationship target.
 Both "alice" and "bob" are regular entities.
 For more information on ECS relationships, see [this article](https://ajmmertens.medium.com/building-games-in-ecs-with-entity-relationships-657275ba2c6c).

 ## How-to